Medical malpractice cases in Ohio can get complicated quickly. Our Dayton medical malpractice lawyers at KNR will talk with you and review your claim.

 A doctor might correctly diagnose you and then fail to prescribe an appropriate treatment plan.
 By leaving your condition untreated or prescribing an inappropriate treatment, your condition could get worse.
 You also might suffer an additional injury because of the wrong treatment.

 Your surgeon or a member of the surgical team might make a mistake during an operation.
 Some of the most serious mistakes are operating on the wrong person, operating on the wrong part of the body, and performing the wrong operation.
 A serious surgical error is leaving equipment behind in the body.
 Another serious mistake is using equipment or a room that is not sterile.
-That increases the risk of an infection.
+That increases the risk of infection.

 Anesthesia is an important part of medical care.
 It prevents you from feeling pain.
 It also makes sure you remain unconscious during a procedure.
 When your anesthesiologist or their assistants are not careful, you can suffer serious injuries.
 You might receive too much or too little anesthetic.
 You might suffer from oxygen deprivation.
 Your mouth or throat might be injured during intubation.
 Anesthesia errors can be serious and lead to life-long repercussions.